How to Create Minecraft Functions (.mcfunction) and Use the /function Command

 Very important!
 Always test your commands before putting them there,

-because any command errors will prevent the function from loading in Minecraft.
+Because any command errors will prevent the function from loading in Minecraft.

 Step 4: Let's call the function inside Minecraft.